imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/hardware-wallets/attaining-hardware-wallets.md

 - There are countless scams attempting to sell you either pre-setup or maliciously programmed hardware wallets.
 Always buy Hardware Wallets directly from the manufacturer.

-- Always make sure the device is not opened or damaged in anyway before attempting to use on.
+- Always make sure the device is not opened or damaged in anyway before attempting to use it.

 - Always ensure, if there is a verification step, to verify that the device has come from the manufacturer's shipping address.
 Double and triple check that the website you are ordering from is the manufacturer's website.